Jennifer Osgood, PE, PMP, BCEE

 Everyone has a role on the team, and if we each do our role to the best of our ability, the team will succeed.

-Jennifer currently serves as secretary of the International Ultraviolet Association and chair of the AWWA Water Treatment Facilities Design & Construction Committee.
+Jennifer currently serves as President-Elect of the International Ultraviolet Association and chair of the AWWA Water Treatment Facilities Design & Construction Committee.